unixpickle/tweeters/README.md

 The model will probably perform better than random guessing.
 I'm not too worried about overfitting, since I have so much [tweet data](https://github.com/unixpickle/tweetdump).

 I doubt that the latent features will be easy to interpret.
 However, I am optimistic that they will be useful for tasks like sentiment analysis.
 In a [separate project](https://github.com/unixpickle/rwa/tree/master/experiments/sentiment), I got a character-level language model to perform sentiment analysis.
 This makes me optimistic about the abilities of a character-level encoder.

+# Self-test

+I evaluated myself on the classification task to see how well I could do.
+For users with >1 tweet, I got 58/100 (58%).
+For many of the users, I only saw one tweet and then had to guess about a second tweet.
+This task seemed difficult, so I modified the code to filter out users with only two tweets.
+For users with >2 tweets, I got 36/50 (72%).

+Now I am less confident that the model will learn about the contents of tweets.
+I often made decisions based solely on style (capitalization, usage of emojis, etc.).
+I suspect the model will focus more on style than content.
+However, when tweets were sports-related or relationship-related, I was generally able to make content-based predictions.